AstraQuinn/neural-style/README.md

 # neural-style-colab [![Build Status](https://github.com/anishathalye/neural-style/workflows/CI/badge.svg)](https://github.com/anishathalye/neural-style/actions?query=workflow%3ACI)

+NB: This fork contains changes meant to improve compatibility with google colab. the ipynb file can be imported to Google Colab and run from there.
+It will clone the repository at runtime.

 An implementation of [neural style][paper] in TensorFlow.

-This fork contains changes meant to improve compatibility with google colab

 This implementation is a lot simpler than a lot of the other ones out there, thanks to TensorFlow's really nice API and [automatic differentiation][ad].